Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 The area at the top is present across all tabs.
 It keeps track of all automatically selected or deselected features due to constraint propagation.

-### Unfolding the scenario : Elaborate a new notebook and generate
+### Unfolding the scenario: Elaborate a new notebook and generate

 #### Step 1 for scenario 3 unfolding